kitsune-soc/kitsune/lib/masto-id-convert/README.md

 ## How?

-The unix timestamp is preserved as-is, the 2-bytes sequence is stretched out via the WyRand PRNG algorithm.
+The unix timestamp is preserved as-is, the 2-bytes sequence is kept as-is since we expect the sequence to be already unique.

 ## Performance